smit1802/Recon-Automation-Script/README.md

 [script line] | notify

-the token can be added to the norify configuration file Notify is free to use from project discovery, here you can get some more information https://github.com/projectdiscovery/notify
+the token can be added to the notify configuration file Notify is free to use from project discovery, here you can get some more information https://github.com/projectdiscovery/notify